v2bui/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 ## 5. Setting an SSH Key
 * To remove the process of typing in our password every time we log in to `scp`, we can use `ssh` keys
-* To set this up, run this on your computer:
+* To set this up, we need to create two new files on your system: the private key (id_rsa) and public key (id_rsa.pub), stored in the .ssh directory.
+Run this on your computer to do so:
 ![Image](SS6.png)
-* Now, two new files were created on your system: the private key (id_rsa) and public key (id_rsa.pub), stored in the .ssh directory
 * To copy the public key to the `.ssh` directory of your user account on the server, run this on your computer (using your own username and path in the `scp` command).
 If done correctly, you should be able to log into `ssh` without a password!

 ```